 Is alcohol-free Gin worth it?

 The alcohol-free Gin substitutes are a good choice for highballs or mocktails.
-However, with prices similar to or above those of Gin, the booze-free alternatives are not exactly an unbeatable offer.
+However, with prices similar to or above those of Gin, the booze-free alternatives are not really affordable.

 Still, it is a convenient and effective way to offer a non-drinker a grown-up drinking option and make them feel part of the party.

-Plus, alcohol-free Gin is low in calories -a lot lower than juice-based alcohol-free cocktails or their alcohol-containing counterparts.
+Plus, alcohol-free Gin is low in calories.
+In fact, a lot lower than juice-based alcohol-free cocktails or their alcohol-containing counterparts.

 So that helps with sticking to mocktails during Dry January, as well as with the unavoidable After-Christmas Weight Loss resolutions.